DhavalSharma19/ISSU_Tool_Automation/README.md

 Pre_issu_verification :- <br>
 Takes arguments : logger, testscript, testbed, and variable pre_issu_verification as 1 to make tests permanently<br>
 Calls the function device_config_verification_pre_post_issu() from the pre_post_issu_verification_lib file.
-This function loops for all devices in the testbed of os "nxos" and for all of them performs verifications whic are mentioned below in detail :- <br>
+This function loops for all devices in the testbed of os "nxos" and for all of them performs verifications which are mentioned below in detail :- <br>